Spellbook-Studios/Modpacks/Machines & Magecraft/README.md

 - [YUNG's Better Desert Temples](https://modrinth.com/mod/XNlO7sBv) - A complete redesign of Minecraft's desert temples!
 - [YUNG's Better Nether Fortresses](https://modrinth.com/mod/Z2mXHnxP) - A complete redesign of Minecraft's Nether fortresses!
 - [YUNG's Extras](https://modrinth.com/mod/ZYgyPyfq) - Extra structures, features, and vanilla+ content suitable for any modpack!
-- [Saturn's Backpacks](https://modrinth.com/mod/u1PoOw3n) - This mod adds two backpacks to the game in a vanilla friendly way and also keeping in mind that players tend to use shulker boxes for storage in the end-game!
 - [OpenBlocks Elevator](https://www.curseforge.com/minecraft/mc-mods/openblocks-elevator) - Port of OpenBlocks Elevator.